Can stress make it harder to get pregnant?

 How To Test Your Fertility

-Your hormones work in an intricate network across your menstrual cycle with levels of the control hormones - follicle-stimulating hormone (FSH) and luteinising hormone (LH) - rising and falling to trigger your ovarian response hormones - oestrogen and progesterone.
+Your hormones work in an intricate network across your menstrual cycle with levels of the control hormones – follicle-stimulating hormone (FSH) and luteinising hormone (LH) – rising and falling to trigger your ovarian response hormones – oestrogen and progesterone.
 Measuring all 4 key hormones will help give you insight into any hormone imbalance that may be affecting fertility.
-The test is ideal for women who are planning to start a family who want to know if their hormones are fluctuating as expected for their age.
+The test is ideal for women who are planning to start a family and want to know if their hormones are fluctuating as expected for their age.
 Suitable for women with a natural menstrual cycle who are not using any form of hormonal contraception.

 Practice some relaxation techniques to help relieve any tension you may have.
 Some good examples include:

 These activities can help reduce the production of stress hormones by the body which, ultimately, will aid conception.
 Studies have shown that many relaxation techniques can reduce the stress and anxiety brought on by daily life and thus, improves the quality of life for individuals who partake in it.
 You may even want to engage in some of these techniques with your partner.

 Pregnancy can put great strain on your body, so you should make sure it is ready for when you do conceive.
 Here are some changes you should consider before getting pregnant:

 It is important to remember everyone is different and the way you react to stress may be different from someone else.

 If you feel that your stress is getting on top of you or it’s taking over your life, you should visit your doctor for advice.
 They will also be able to offer you and your partner fertility advice.